yaojinhui1993/learn/Laravel-Nova/learn.md

 - [x] How does server do global search?

-  1. Filter the can global search resources
+  1. Get those can global search resources
-  2. Loop the resources to search the resource searchable columns.
+  2. Loop this resources to search the resource searchable columns.
   3. Format the response data.

 - [X] How does it integrates with Scout?